manuel-192/m-repo-info/README.md

 ```
 This command should show also the new package database files (that you added) including the corresponding \<database\>.sig file.
 ## Troubleshooting
 In case of any error, please check that you have copied the repo definitions exactly as they are above.
-And check that the imported gpg key was correct.<br>
+And check that the installed gpg key was correct.<br>
 You can see what gpg keys you have installed with:
 ```
 gpg --list-keys --keyid-format LONG